 Marine Surveyor Providing Yacht & Small Craft Marine Surveys

 A Marine Survey is a statement of opinion from a professional marine surveyor about the condition and value of a vessel based upon their detailed first-hand inspection.
 The survey is a technical investigation into the construction and condition of a boat, its components and systems at a particular moment – at the time of survey.
-The report will include a list of findings and recommendations, the vessel’s estimated value, reports on all federally mandated equipment and lots of photos documenting construction and condition.
+The report will include a list of findings and recommendations, the vessel’s estimated Fair Market Value, reports on all federally mandated equipment and numerous photos documenting the vessels construction, systems and condition.

 At Pilothouse Marine Services, we survey according to Federal Codes (CFR), USCG requirements, American Boat and Yacht Council (ABYC) standards and National Fire Protection Association requirements.
 As a member of the Society of Accredited Marine Surveyors I adhere to a strict Code of Conduct, Rules of Practice, and specific report writing standards.